-By the summer of 2018, our students will have written more than 1,000 stories over three years of legislative sessions for more than 20 newspapers.
-Students also have prepared audio news reports for National Public Radio stations and video stories for digital news sites.
+Our Statehouse students have written more than 1,300 stories over seven years of legislative sessions.
+Students also have prepared audio reports for a National Public Radio station and video stories for broadcast sites.
 Our team includes both undergraduates majoring in journalism or political communication and graduate students.
-The students say that the program provides a rare chance to build their skills in a professional setting and see how politics really works.
+Students say the program provides a rare chance to build their skills in a professional setting and see how politics really works.

-The experiential programs were created by former professor James E. “Jay” Shelledy with enthusiastic support from Dean Jerry Ceppos, who emphasizes the school’s position at the intersection of media and public affairs.
-Shelledy won a journalism educator-of-the-year award for this work before retiring in 2017.
-He started the LSU Cold Case Project in 2010 to help a newspaper editor, Stanley Nelson, investigate the Klan murders.
+The experiential programs were created by former professor James E. “Jay” Shelledy with enthusiastic support from our late Dean Jerry Ceppos, who emphasized the school’s position at the intersection of media and public affairs.
+Shelledy won a journalism educator-of-the-year award before retiring in mid-2017.
+He started the LSU Cold Case Project in 2009 to help a weekly newspaper editor, Stanley Nelson, investigate the Klan murders.
 Shelledy created the Statehouse Project with the late Dr. Martin Johnson, who later succeeded Ceppos as the Manship School’s dean.
 Shelledy opened the bureau in January 2016 after the first group of students took a prerequisite course in public affairs reporting created by Dr. Johnson.
 Dr. Michael Henderson, an associate professor who directed the school’s Public Policy Research Lab from 2016-2022; Dr. Jenée Slocum, the director of the school’s Reilly Center for Media & Public Affairs; and Len Apcar, a former editor at The New York Times who now holds the Wendell Gray Switzer Jr. Endowed Chair in Media Literacy at the Manship School, also have taught that course.